isabella232/unity-ads-assetstore-test/README.md

 First

-1. Switch to relevant repo branch, e.g. `5.0`, using e.g. `hg checkout 5.0` from command line (branch name indicates which Unity version is used to maintain project, can be opened in later Unity versions)
+1. Switch to relevant repo branch, e.g. `5.0`, using e.g. `git checkout 5.0` from command line (branch name indicates which Unity version is used to maintain project, can be opened in later Unity versions)

 Then